 The question of what pleadings would be required to support a section 7 Charter claim has evolved since the Court of Appeal’s decision.
 In Bedford v Canada (AG), for example, the Supreme Court in 2013 clarified the threshold that is required to find that a section 7 right is infringed, elucidated the principles of fundamental justice, and affirmed that a section 7 violation might be saved under section 1 of the Charter.
 Moreover, governments and hospitals’ responses to COVID have evolved rapidly too.
 The CCLA therefore recommends that governments across Canada pay particular attention to whether their policies and emergency orders affecting hospitals are Charter compliant.

 COVID has posed different burdens to hospitals in each province, causing access to care and to vary by province as well.
 Some hospitals in Saskatchewan have declared themselves free of COVID.
 The number of cases of COVID in British Columbia continues to decline, reducing the strain on hospitals.
 Access to services nationally, however, remains uneven, especially for non-emergency services.
 In Montreal, there are backlogs of patients due for non-emergency services.
 For some patients, like those seeking orthopedic surgery, this systemic delay is utterly debilitating.
-One Montreal doctor commented that, “People are in pain, suffering, taking narcotics because of it… [p]eople are suffering great psychological distress, and of course, by not being mobile, you're no longer productive and can’t go back to work.”
+One Montreal doctor commented that, “People are in pain, suffering, taking narcotics because of it… [p]eople are suffering great psychological distress, and of course, by not being mobile, ’ou're no longer productive and can’t go back to work.”
 Anthony Dale, the president and CEO of the Ontario Hospital Association, said in May that some hospitals in Ontario were approaching one hundred percent occupancy, and that “[a] large minority of hospitals” in Ontario do not qualify under provincial government criteria to resume non-emergency procedures.
 Taken together, these disparate and evolving provincial responses to the pandemic indicate that there is still unequal access to hospital care across the country.

 Despite declining numbers of new COVID cases, hospitals continue to present perilous working conditions for many of their staff.
 All Canadian governments should make specific efforts to replenish and maintain supplies of Personal Protective Equipment (PPE), since supply chains for PPE are vulnerable to interference and collapse.
 Stories coming out of the United Kingdom suggest that make-shift PPE, improvised as a consequence of PPE shortages, may be insufficient to protect staff and patients in hospitals.